Skipants/rspec-workshop/slides.md

 end
 ```

+# Controller Spec Helpers

+- Controller specs have access to a `response` object and matchers like `render_template` in the same way integration specs do.
+- Instead of a relative URL, controller specs request methods like `get` and `post` call the method directly on the controller. in the previous example, instead of `get /teams`, we call `get :index`.
+- `assigns` is used in the same fashion as integration tests.
+It maps to the instance variable assigned in the controller.
+You probably want to test what a controller `assigns` because it is like the output of a controller similar to how a return value is the output of a method.

 # Controller Spec + Factory Bot Exercise

 Reimplement the previous integration test for pinging @skipants as a controller test with one new requirement: The user can only ping @skipants once per day.